Newsteinwell/Newsteinwell.github.io/_posts/2018-01-03-before-retrain.markdown

 <img align="center" width="600" height="450" src="/assets/image/before_train/ssd/image2.png">
 <img align="center" width="600" height="400" src="/assets/image/before_train/ssd/image3.png">

-As you can see, the result is pretty bad, only the middle one is detected with leaf (and the leaf is recognized as cake).
+As you can see, the result is pretty bad, only the middle one is detected with leaf (and the leaf is recognized as `cake`).
 The first and third one with nothing be detected.

-I also calculate the model execute time for detecting these three pictures, the result shows as follow:
+I also record the model execute time for detecting these three pictures, the result shows as follow:

 2.918037891387939453e+00 s